Application Guidelines – Visual Arts

 – You do not need to submit 10 images if you feel your work is represented well with fewer, and submitting fewer will not detract from the review of your application.

-– Composite images are only allowed.
+– Composite images are not allowed.

 – Ensure your images are in focus, were taken in good lighting, and represent your work well.